 or Treasurer.

-Article 8.-Publications.-It shall be the duty of the Secretary to publish annually, in the month of December, the Association Book, and also the "Canoe Pilot," two copies of each of which shall be sent free to each member, and the remaining copies shall be sold at cost.
-The Association Book shall contain a list of the officers and members of the Association; its constitution, by-laws and sailing directions; a list of the canoes belonging to members, with diagrams of flags of officers' and private signals and a list of the officers and members of each Branch.
-The "Canoe Pilot" shall contain brief accounts of cruises of canoes, and other matters of interest to canoeists.

-Article 9.-Club Signal.-The Association signal shall be, a pointed burgee, fifteen inches long and ten wide, of be a pointed burgee, fifteen inches long and ten wide, of red, with a longitudinal stripe of white two inches wide, on which shall be displayed in red, the letters A. C. A.
+ARTICLE 8.-PUBLICATIONS.-It shall be the duty of the Secretary to publish annually, in the month of December, the Association Book, and also the "CANOE PILOT," two copies of each of which shall be sold at cost.
+The Asso-ciation Book shall contain a list of the officers and members of the Association; its constitution, by-laws and sailing directions; a list of the canoes belonging to members, with diagrams of flags of officers' and private signals and a list of the officers and members of each Branch.
+The "CANOE PILOT" shall contain brief accounts of cruises of canoes, and other matters of interest to canoeists.
+ARTICLE 9.-CLUB SIGNAL.-The Association signal shall be a pointed burgee, fifteen inches long and ten wide, of be a pointed burgee, fifteen inches long and ten wide, of red, with a longitudinal stripe of white two inches wide, on which shall be displayed in red, the letters A. C. A.

 ARTICLE 10.-OFFICERS' SIGNAL.-The fleet officer's signal shall be a broad pennant, swallow-tailed, fifteen inches long by ten wide, with two crossed paddles with four stars between the blades thereof.
 The Commodore's signal shall be of blue with the device in white.
-The Vice-Commodore's signal shall be of red with the device in white, and the Rear-Commodore's signal shall be of with the device in red.
+The Vice-Commodore's signal shall be of red with the device in white, and the Rear-Commodore's signal shall be of white with the device in red.